Sharing Garden Harvest with Those In Need

-The summer of 2011 has left us with a terrific harvest.
-My garden is swimming with fresh vegetables, herbs and edible flowers.
+Sharing garden surplus with those in need is easier than you may think.
+The summer of 2011 left us with a terrific harvest.
+My garden was swimming with fresh vegetables, herbs and edible flowers.
 We’ve eaten like kings.
 We’ve passed along produce to our neighbors and friends.
-So, it seemed only fair if we shared some of this garden surplus with those in need too.
+So, we shared this garden surplus with those who can really use it.

 Photo copyright Kevin O’Connor.

 According to Ample Harvest, one in six Americans (including a quarter of kids under 6 years old) aren’t eating fresh foods.
-That’s why we decided to donate our garden surplus to City Light Home for Women and Children in Boise.
+That’s why we decided to share our garden surplus with those in need at the City Light Home for Women and Children in Boise.

 The non-profit organization provides free meals and shelter to thousands of homeless women and children, as well as counseling, addiction recovery programs and other important services.
 In 2010, this hardworking center provided more than 96,000 meals to women and kids.
 I figured they could use some vegetables and herbs from my garden for a couple of those meals.